microsoft/fluentui/packages/web-components/src/dropdown/README.md

 `multiple` - When the `multiple` attribute is used with the WC3 Fluent Dropdown component, it is displayed as a static listbox without any dropdown styling.
 In contrast, the FUIRv9 implementation of the Dropdown component allows multiple selections and is displayed as a dropdown.

 `Persona` Component - The `Persona` component which can be used inside an `Option` to create additional styling for options is available in FUIRv9 but not yet in the FUI WC3 component library.

+Option Grouping - Our dropdown component currently does not support option grouping.
+In order to provide this functionality, we need to add support for grouped options to the FAST implimentation.